jan-ferdinand/zudoku/index.md

 Because Peggy will lay out her solution using these cards, she needs at least nine cards of every digit.

 Lastly, Peggy and Victor need the Sudoku puzzle they are playing **zudoku** with.
-Victor has printed the puzzle and puts it on the table.
+Victor has printed the puzzle and puts it before them.
 <label for="mn-print" class="margin-toggle">⊕</label><input type="checkbox" id="mn-print" class="margin-toggle"/>
 <span class="marginnote">
 	Printing the puzzle is not necessary.